-Somerset Academy Village Charter Middle School adheres to Broward County Schools Early Warning System (EWS).
+Somerset Village Academy adheres to Broward County Schools Early Warning System (EWS).
 The EWS data is located on BASIS.
 On BASIS, we are able to locate indicators regarding students that are level 1 and 2 on the FSA assessment, students with attendance issues, and over-age students.
 EWS is a way to address the needs of student that may be in danger of not performing at grade level based on one or more indicators.
 The goal is to address the issue early and implement evidence-based interventions to close the gap and meet the needs of the students.

 At our school, the RTI Specialist reviews BASIS at the beginning of the school year and identifies all students that have indicators under EWS.
 The identified students are immediately added to the MTSS Process.
 Teachers are given student names and interventions are put into place.
 The interventions may include push-in and pull-outs in reading and/or math, tutoring before and after school, data chats, counseling, FBA's/PBIP and parent conferences.
-The interventions the teachers focus on the specific needs of the students based on the iReady Data and BWSA.
+The interventions can be done in the classroom with the teacher or with support staff.
+During the interventions the teachers focus on the specific needs of the students based on the iReady Data and BWSA.
 If the issue is attendance, the social worker contacts the parents and address the issue of why the child is not coming to school.
 Processes are put in place which may include having the student attend morning or aftercare if needed.
 If the student has a behavior issue, an FBA may be needed to address the behavior.
 If needed, it will be implemented throughout all classes and progress-monitored by the teacher and RTI Specialist.
 If a student enrolls in our school after the year has started, the same process applies as soon as they arrive to ensure the proper assistance is provided.